D-sandaruwan/D-sandaruwan/README.md

 ### Hi there, I'm Darshana 👋

-## I'm an undergraduate student
+## I'm a Software Engineer at Pagero

-- 🔭 I’m currently working on a final year project of my university
-- 🌱 I’m currently reading Computer Science and Engineering degree at University of Moratuwa
 - 👯 I’m looking to collaborate on an open source project
 - ⚡ Fun fact: A huge Jarvis fan